fathimaMp/static-webpage-/README.md

 Creating a responsive layout using wrapper sections

-Organizing content with images, links, and headings
+Organizing content with images, links, and headings.